-An unsecured interest bearing full recourse loan of \$30,000 was advanced to Mr Beasley in 2015.
+An unsecured interest bearing full recourse of \$30,000 was advanced to Mr Beasley in 2015.
 The loan is repayable should Mr Beasley leave the Company.
 No provision was made in 2016.
 None were written down during the year.
+The advance was repaid during the year.